spacetracker-collab/Indian_Family_Of_Four_Carbon_Footprint_Calculator/README.md

 * Fiber Optics and Wireless Local Area Network
 * 4G and 5G

+We are also growing some Plants, that may offset some of the Carbon Prints

+**Miscellaneous Information**
 In 2011, I also discovered that 1 Google Employee can save the Carbon Footprint of 22 Americans.
 Further, Google mostly runs on Hydro-Electric Power.
 There was a search engine called Blackle, but todays smartphones have "Invert Colors" as a built in feature.